zahlman/entrypoint/README.md

 ### Discovery tool for entry points

-In your main project directory, run `entrypoint-update-metadata` (no arguments).
+In your main project directory, run `epmanager-update-metadata` (no arguments).
 It discovers uses of the `@entrypoint` decorator by recursively searching for `.py` files, dynamically importing each of them separately, and then seeing what ens up in the private registry of decorated functions.
 For each entry point, an appropriate line is written in the `tool.poetry.scripts` section of your `pyproject.toml` (TODO: support build systems other than Poetry).

-The tool is, of course, used for this package's own `pyproject.toml`.
+The tool is, of course, used to maintain this package's own `pyproject.toml`.

 ### Wrapper creation

-After installing your package (probably in editable mode), run `entrypoint-wrapper <name of entry point>` to create a wrapper .bat file or shell script (NOTE: while the platform is detected using `os.name`, this has not been tested on a non-Windows system) in the current directory.
+After installing your package (probably in editable mode), run `epmanager-wrapper <name of entry point>` to create a wrapper .bat file or shell script (NOTE: while the platform is detected using `os.name`, this has not been tested on a non-Windows system) in the current directory.
 This is useful because it:

 * provides a double-clickable shortcut;
 * which opens a terminal window when double-clicked and keeps it open after the program has finished running (waiting for one more keypress);